husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 ## Crossplay
 By re-running the setup script you will be asked if crossplay should be enabled or disabled.
 You will need to restart the server for this to take effect using `systemctl --user restart valheim_server`

+**Note**: Crossplay is currently not supported on servers running ARM architecture.
+It might be in the future.